ZHzhang01/ZHzhang01.github.io/_pages/about.md

 His long-term goal is to promote a **unified integration of causal inference and machine learning systems**, approached from two complementary directions:

-- On the one hand, to advance causal system design from a machine learning perspective, including:
+- On the one hand, to advance causal system design from other fields' perspective, including:
   *(i) relaxed input assumptions; (ii) more efficient estimation structures; (iii) output forms with broader generalization*;

 - On the other hand, to explore how causal thinking can contribute back to foundational disciplines such as: